• Skip to main content

 Notes

-• Store leftovers in an airtight container in the refrigerator for up to 5 days or freeze for up to 6 months.
+• Storage: Store leftovers in an airtight container in the refrigerator for up to 4 days.
+If freezing, consider freezing the bolognese sauce separately and making fresh linguine when ready to serve.

 Nutrition